 Youth who complete all project requirements and do not receive an award for their food plot project will receive a certificate of project completion provided to their county office.

-The 4-H food plot project book and video will be used for judging and are due to the state office by March 1.
-Therefore, county offices may require an earlier deadline in order to meet county review and signature requirements.
+The 4-H food plot project book and video will be used for judging, and are due to the county office by March 1, and the state office by March 5.
+No late entries to the state office will be considered.

 Juniors and Seniors will be awarded first, second, and third place in each District.
 One top state Junior and Senior will be recognized.